 Want to know more about Overwatch 2 roles?
 Blizzard made the decision to implement the role lock system right from the start of Overwatch 2.
 Instead of having players pick any character at the beginning of each game and hope they form a cohesive team, the role lock system ensures each team has some form of structure.

 This tweak has introduced a number of Overwatch 2 changes to several heroes, including some Overwatch 2 characters being completely redefined as they switch to a brand new role.
 The current role structure on each team consists of two DPS, two support, and one tank.
-If you’re new to the different Overwatch 2 roles, you might want to know how the roles work in this multiplayer game.
+If you’re new to the different Overwatch 2 roles, you might want to know how the roles work in this free PC game.

 The three Overwatch 2 roles are: